tklijnsma/qondor/README.md

 pip install -e qondor/
 ```

-qondor is (begrudgingly) supported down to python 2.6.
+qondor is supported for python 3 and (begrudgingly) down to python 2.6.

 ## Examples